ImAGEin Application & Registration

 Phase 2: Interview

-- Each interview will be conduted in English by 2 to 3 randomly selected ISC members, who will independently assign a score from 0 to 10.
+• Each interview will be conducted in English by 2 to 3 randomly selected ISC members, who will independently assign a score from 0 to 10.

-- A final composite score will be calculated using the following weighting:
+• A final score will be calculated using the following weighting:

-- The total score will be expressed on a 20-point scale.
+• The final score will be expressed on a 20-point scale.

-Based on the final score, the ISC will compile the final ranked list of candidates for admission and EMJM scholarship awards (update to come on November 2025).
+Based on the final score, the ISC will compile the final ranked list of candidates for admission and EMJM scholarship awards.

 Knowledge of the English language is considered a basic requirement.
-All students must provide recent proof (max 2 years old) of their proficiency in English through at least one of the following documents:
+All students must provide recent proof (maximum 2 years old) of their proficiency in English through at least one of the following documents:

 English proficiency certificate is waived for students who have proof of a Bachelor's Degree taught 100% in English (such as a Medium of Instruction MOI certificate).

-Oral English proficiency will also been taken into account during interviews of applicants in Phase 2 (see Selection and Admission process). - Educational Background
+Oral English proficiency will also be taken into account during interviews of applicants in Phase 2 (see Selection and Admission process).

 All candidates should possess a Bachelor’s degree (180 ECTS) or equivalent Diploma in STEM (Science, Technology, Engineering, and Mathematics).